I made some fireweed honey, just like the Alaskan homesteaders used to do.

 First, we picked some fireweed plants.
-We don’t have enough that grows in our yard, so we picked them on Big Mountain.
+Not enough grows in our yard, so we picked the plants on Big Mountain.

 Then we picked some clover.

-(We added to Mr. Beetle’s torment.
-We gave him to Wes.
+(However, I must confess that we added to Mr. Beetle’s torment by giving him to our cat Wes to eat.
 Wes has been desperate to go outside this week, but we can’t let him because our neighbor shot him with a B-B gun.
 We thought this would make him feel better by giving him a taste of the outdoors.)

-We put the ingredients in a large pot.
+Next up, we put the ingredients in a large pot.
 The liquid boiled over and caught fire.
-It was a huge mess and I had a heck of a time cleaning the stove this morning.
+It was a huge mess and I had a heck of a time cleaning the stove.

 It may be a mess, but the results were quite satisfying.